I care about what

 Building a global research network

-Building and maintaining collaborations with universities, research centers, and therapeutic centers across multiple countries.
+Setting up and maintaining collaborations with universities, research centers, and therapeutic centers across multiple countries.
 Each with their own agendas and timelines.
 Building the agreements to make joint research possible and align interests.

 Some of the work got noticed.